Home/Vegetables/Leek

 Clinical Encyclopedia

-Leeks are a member of the Allium family, known for their mild onion-like flavor and versatility in cooking.
-They are rich in vitamins and minerals, making them a nutritious addition to various dishes.
+Leeks are a nutrient-dense vegetable belonging to the Allium family, known for their mild flavor and versatility in cooking.
+They are rich in vitamins, minerals, and antioxidants, making them a valuable addition to a healthy diet.

 Scientific NameAllium ampeloprasum